• Skip to primary navigation

 A pot of spicy vegan butternut squash soup in a blue staub cocoette pot on a blue and white checked napkin with saffron and green onions chopped on top of this sunny spicy soup.

-A spicy vegan butternut squash soup to warm both by temperature and spicy flavor.
-And a surprising fruit added to celebrate fall.
+A spicy butternut squash soup to warm both by temperature and spicy flavor.
+A dairy free soup, and a surprising fruit added to celebrate fall.

 overhead view of bowl of butternut squash soup